HarshTrivedi/paraphrase-generation-web-demo/README.md

 If you want to use this implementation any purpose, please use [this](https://github.com/HarshTrivedi/paraphrase-generation) repo.

-In case you plan to use it in your research, please cite using:
+In case you plan to use it in your research, please the above paper cite using:

 ```
 @inproceedings{pang2003syntax,